jamesstaub/euclip/README.md

 ### bugs

 Track Controls
 - wrapper:
   - "functions" [buttons to apply prest shapes like triangle, sine or randomize]
   - copy/paste single control

 - element/nodes to implement
-  - Envelope node : breakpoint nexus element
+  - Envelope node : breakpoint nexus element or group of sliders
   - LFOs as controls
   - panner node : dial
-  - XY controls (filters)
+  - multidimensional controls (XY slider, breakpoint)
+  - use for filters, LFOs,

 - Sequence
   - - add a sequence BPM divider
   - - add reverse/pingpong mode for tracks
   - - ability for track to have many chainable sequences (perhaps with their own script editor for the chaining logic!?)
+    - - implement a Sequence model that belongs to Track. move existing seq properties there.
   - - in addition to Euclidean tab, add some sorta generative/evolving/automated UI

 Scripts